SOM-Research/Impromptu/README.md

-### Prompt customization
+### CLI mode and Prompt customization

 The tool features a command-line interface to generate platform-specific prompts from a `.prm` file containing Impromptu assets.
-To invoke the command-line interface, simply run the following command:
+To invoke the command-line interface, simply run the following command (sataying at the `Impromptu` folder):

-    ./bin/cli genprompt examples/example.prm -d <output-dir> -t <target-ai-system>
+    ./bin/cli genprompt <.prm-file-path> -d <output-dir> -t <target-ai-system>

+> `<.prm-file-path>` is the **relative path of the file from the folder `build_files`**. for example,`examples/example.prm` would run the file located in `build_files/examples/example.prm`.

 You can specify the output directory and the target AI system that will execute the prompt (currently, `midjourney`, `stable-diffusion` and `chatgpt`).